-We assess the risk of natural disasters that may occur at each of our business locations and implement appropriate prevention and mitigation measures for each natural disaster, such as earthquakes, and heavy rainfall and flooding.
-In addition, for unexpected events, we have prepared an emergency response plan and a Business Continuity Plan (BCP) to protect lives in the event of damage and to quickly restore business operations.
+We assess the risk of natural disasters that may occur at each of our business locations and implement appropriate prevention and mitigation measures for each natural disaster, such as earthquakes, heavy rainfall, and flooding.
+In addition, for unexpected events, we have prepared an emergency response plan and a business continuity plan (BCP) to protect lives in the event of damage and to quickly restore business operations.

-We have long had in place an infection prevention manual for implementation against pandemics caused by virulent novel influenza viruses.
-We also have formulated a pandemic BCP for ensuring the safety of our employees and handling related crises.
-This commitment to pandemic preparedness is a necessary part of fulfilling our responsibility as an infrastructure company that continuously supplies crude oil and natural gas even during crises.
+We have long had in place an infection prevention manual for implementation against pandemics of any infectious disease.
+We have also developed a BCP for handling related crises during the pandemic.
+This commitment to pandemic preparedness is a necessary part of fulfilling our responsibility as an infrastructure company that continuously supplies crude oil and natural gas even during crisis situations.